 But, before we dig deep into the actual steps…

 What are podcasts and how do they work?

-Simply put, a podcast is a audio format type of content people subscribe to download and listen.
-It’s recorded and published as a series of episodes on certain topic and/or similar ones.
+Simply put, a podcast is an audio format type of content people subscribe to download and listen to.
+It’s recorded and published as a series of episodes on a certain topic and/or similar ones.
 Think of it as a modern radio show.
-In order to work, you need two main things:
+To work, you need two main things:

 - an audio file (recorded by you)

 - an RSS Feed (that target audience download and listen, often subscribe to be updated)

 In order for podcasts to work, they need to be uploaded only in .mp3, .m4a, .ogg, or .wav formats.
 And, there are two ways to listen to a podcast.
 One is through an RSS feed, and the other via players such as iTunes or a Soundcloud (more on that later).
 And because WordPress has a built-in RSS feed, it’s only natural most people use it as a go-to tool for starting a podcast.
 Which is why this article is exactly about that.
 But, first things first.

 How to start a podcast?

 Do the research, create valuable content, test and track results, iterate.
 What do people want to hear about?
 Why would they listen to you?
 Who are the relevant people you can interview?
 How often should you post?
 Gather as much data as you can and let it be the driving force for making decisions.
 Why?
 It’ll help you stay focus and relevant to your target audience and save you from wasting time on topics no one would like to engage with.
 Find out what your target audience’s problems are.
 Is it guidance?
 Motivation?
 Specific how-to solution or your product or service?
 Find out then think of ways you can solve them with your podcast.